sgraden/vpc/apis.md

 	* `404: An instance with the specified identifier could not be found.`

 ### GET/instances/{id}
-This request retrieves a single instance specified by the identifier in the URL.
+This request retrieves a single virtual server instance specified by the identifier in the URL.

 * **Required Parameters**: `id`: The instance identifier.
 * **Return**: